semsamot/ActionBarRTLizer/README.md

 ```

 4.
-In overrided `onResume` method of your activity, add:
+In `onResume` method of your activity, add:

 ```java
 if (rtlizer != null)